-11.1 Should SOLID have performed a defective delivery or service, then the customer shall give SOLID the opportunity to post-perform within a reasonable time limits, provided the supplementary performance is not unsuitable in a particular case or special circumstances exist which justify an immediate withdrawal considering the mutual interests.
-In any case, the right to choose between rectifying the defect or delivery of a defect-free item is at SOLID's discretion.
-SOLID's right to refuse the selected type of remedy under the statutory conditions, remains unaffected.
+11.1 Should SCS have performed a defective delivery or service, then the customer shall give SCS the opportunity to post-perform within a reasonable time limits, provided the supplementary performance is not unsuitable in a particular case or special circumstances exist which justify an immediate withdrawal considering the mutual interests.
+In any case, the right to choose between rectifying the defect or delivery of a defect-free item is at SCS's discretion.
+SCS's right to refuse the selected type of remedy under the statutory conditions, remains unaffected.

 11.3 Warranty claims must be made by the customer in writing naming all detected defects and stating the circumstances under which they were detected.
 A defect does not exist if an error alleged by the customer cannot be reproduced.
 Should the customer have made interventions in supplied components, hardware or software, then his defect claims exist only, if he can prove that his intervention was not the cause for the defect.

 11.4 In the event that a defect alleged by the customer does not exist, or, in particular, that an alleged deficiency cannot be reproduced, SCS is entitled to demand a reasonable compensation for its expenses, unless there was only slight negligence on the part of the customer.

 11.5 The customer's claims for damages or compensation for futile expenses exist only in accordance with clause 12 of these Terms and Conditions.

 12.1 Unless otherwise stated in these Terms and Conditions including the following provisions, in case of any breach of contractual or non-contractual duties, SCS's shall be liable in compliance with the relevant legal provisions.

 12.2 SCS shall be liable for damages - no matter for what legal grounds - in case of wilful intent and gross negligence.
 For simple negligence, SCS shall be liable only